Hulkbusters

 Hulkbusters is the name of three organizations appearing in American comic books published by Marvel Comics.
 All three groups exist within Marvel's shared universe known as the Marvel Universe and are so-named for their attempts to battle the Hulk.

 Publication history

-Bruce Banner's incarnation of the Hulkbusters first appeared in Incredible Hulk #317 (March 1986) and were created by John Byrne.
+Bruce Banner's incarnation of the Hulkbusters first appeared in The Incredible Hulk #317 (March 1986) and were created by John Byrne.

 Fictional history

 The U.S. military's Hulkbusters

-The original group called the Hulkbusters was a sizeable joint task force consisting of personnel from both the U.S. Army and Air Force, created to capture or destroy the Hulk.
-The headquarters for this operation was the Hulkbuster Base located in New Mexico, resembling a peace sign (also called Gamma Base), after it was damaged by the Hulk, and General Thunderbolt Ross commanded them along with General John Ryker and Major Glenn Talbot.
-The U-Foes later destroyed the Hulkbuster Base.
-After learning to retain his intelligence and personality as the Hulk, Bruce Banner is pardoned and the Hulkbusters disband.
+The original group called the Hulkbusters was a task force consisting of personnel from both the U.S. Army and Air Force, created to capture or destroy the Hulk.
+The operation is headquartered in New Mexico and headed by Thunderbolt Ross, John Ryker, and Major Glenn Talbot.
+After he learns to retain his intelligence and personality as the Hulk, Bruce Banner is pardoned and the Hulkbusters disband.

-During this Hulkbusters operation, Clay Quartermain served as its S.H.I.E.L.D. liaison.

-Originally, Gamma Base was Project Greenskin: Hulkbuster Base and it was the base for the Hulkbusters.
-The US Government shut it down and it was opened again for Bruce Banner's Project: Hulkbuster.
-When that group broke up, it was shut down again.
-It was later opened again for the use of Operation: Zero Tolerance.

 Bruce Banner's Hulkbusters

 After the Hulk reverts to his bestial personality, he is captured by Doc Samson.
 Samson persuades the government to rebuild and finance Gamma Base.
 There, Samson manages to separate Bruce Banner and the Hulk, although the Hulk manages to escape.
 Banner leads a new iteration of the Hulkbusters in tracking down the Hulk.

 Members of this group of Hulkbusters included: